griffinbaker12/Make-Your-Own-Neural-Network/README.md

 An MNIST classifier!

 The final architecture ended up being:
+- 284 input layers
 - 200 hidden layers
-- Learning rate of 0.297635
+- 10 output layers

-And was trained over 7 epochs.
+The net was trained over 7 epochs with a learning rate of 0.297635 (optimal lr given the over constraints).